 Article 9par.2 (h): “Paragraph 1 (prohibition on processing data concerning health) shall not apply where the processing of data concerning health is necessary for health purposes and subject to the conditions and safeguards referred to in Article 81”.

-Insurance Europe understands the general prohibition of processing health data does not apply when health data are processed for health purposes, including for the management of health-care services.
+Insurance Europe understands the general prohibition of processing health data does not apply when health data is processed for health purposes, including for the management of health-care services and settling claims for benefits and services in the health insurance system.

-Insurance Europe understands health insurance falls under the term “health purposes”.
-This would mean that the general prohibition of processing health data would not apply to insurers.
+Insurance Europe believes health insurance is a “health purposes” because the insured patient accesses health care services through the reimbursement of the healthcare cost. the general prohibition of processing health data does not apply to insurance necessary for health purposes (subject to Article 81).
+This recognises the legitimate right of health insurers to process health data where there is appropriate consent to do so.

-Insurance Europe calls for a clarification of “health purposes” and whether its interpretation is correct.

-Insurance Europe also asks for recognition of the need for insurers to process health data for the purposes of fraud prevention and detection.
+Insurance Europe calls for a clarification that “health purposes” includes the insured patient accessing health care services through the reimbursement of the healthcare cost.
+This recognises the legitimate right of health insurers to process health data where there is appropriate consent to do so.
+Insurance Europe also calls for recognition of the need for health insurers to process health data for the purposes of fraud prevention and detection and settling claims for benefits and services in the health insurance system.

 Article 81par.1 (a): “Within the limits of this Regulation and in accordance with point (h) of Article 9(2), processing of personal data concerning health must be on the basis of Union Law or Member State law which shall provide for suitable and specific measures to safeguard the data subject’s legitimate interests, and be necessary for: the purposes of preventive or occupational medicine, medical diagnosis, the provision of care or treatment or the management of health-care services […]”.

+Insurance Europe believes that « the purposes of preventive or occupational medicine, medical diagnosis, the provision of care or treatment or management of health care services » includes the insured patient accessing health care services through the reimbursement of the healthcare cost.
+This recognises he legitimate right of health insurers to process health data where there is appropriate consent to do so.

+Insurance Europe also believes consumers will have less, or even no, choice of health insurance if the Data Protection Directive fails to recognise the legitimate right of health insurers to process health data where there is appropriate consent to do.

 Insurance Europe calls for a clarification of “management of health-care services” and whether insurers fall under this article.

-If not, Insurance Europe asks for an extension of the legal basis for collecting and processing health data for insurance purposes by all health insurance branches involved in the process.

 Data sharing and fraud prevention

 Article 6par.4: “Where the purpose of further processing is not compatible with the one for which the personal data have been collected, the processing must have a legal basis at least in one of the grounds referred to in points (a) to (e) of paragraph 1.
 This should particularly apply to any change of terms and general conditions of a contract.”

+Insurance Europe is concerned that changes to the EU data protection framework may impact on insurers’ ability to share information and prevent fraud and other financial crime.

+Insurance Europe believes detecting and combating fraud benefits honest consumers and is in the interest of the wider society.

-Countries facts about insurance fraud :
+ountries facts about insurance fraud :

 According to a 2011 survey, 4% of German households admit to have committed an insurance fraud within the last five years.
 For non-life insurance only, the estimated loss arising from fraud is €4 billion each year.